Johnny Beauchamp: Racing career

-In 1959 another excellent mechanic from Playland and IMCA competition, Roy Burdick, was offered by Holman-Moody, a well-known center of Ford racing, to buy a Thunderbird for $5500 to enter in the first Daytona 500.
+In 1959, another excellent mechanic from Playland and IMCA competition, Roy Burdick, was offered by Holman-Moody, a well-known center of Ford racing, to buy a Thunderbird for $5500 to enter in the first Daytona 500.
 Burdick agreed and asked Beauchamp to drive the car.
 Beauchamp found himself leading the race when Fireball Roberts went out on lap 43.
-For the remainder of the race, Beauchamp raced near the front, usually in the top three.
+For the remainder of the race, Beauchamp raced near the front, usually in the top-three.
 On lap 149, Lee Petty, who had been too far back in the pack to be noticed, suddenly appeared driving side by side with Beauchamp.
-For the last fifty laps, the two continued racing close together.
+For the last 50 laps, the two continued racing close together.
 Beauchamp eventually crossed the finish line at about the same time as Petty.
 Beauchamp was declared the unofficial winner of the race, so he drove the Roy Burdick-owned car to victory lane.
 Petty protested the win.
 "I had him by two feet," Beauchamp said.
 "I glanced over to Lee Petty's car as I crossed the finish line and I could see his headlight slightly back of my car.
 It was so close I didn't know how they would call it, but I thought I won."
 NASCAR founder Bill France Sr. studied photographs and newsreels for three days before declaring Petty the official winner.
 Beauchamp competed in seven events that season; recording his first NASCAR victory at Atlanta's Lakewood Speedway where he lapped the entire field.
 Although he had several high finishes in 1959, his final points of the season are not listed in the record books.

 Beauchamp and his owner-mechanic Roy Burdick were certain they won the first Daytona 500, and their belief had nothing to do with the photo finish.
 Instead, they believed Lee Petty was one or two laps behind.
 The Petty pit was close to the Beauchamp pit, and the Burdick crew believed Petty had made several more pit stops than Beauchamp.
 Petty, as Beauchamp and Burdick learned, had somewhat of a pattern of winning races when drivers and officials believed he was a lap behind: Concord 1958, Daytona 1959, Atlanta 1959, and Weaverville, 1960.
 Burdick and Beauchamp believed NASCAR had a lap counting (known as scoring) problem, and part of the problem was that NASCAR had the drivers' wives counting the laps.

-In 1960, he raced for Holman-Moody and Dale Swanson in eleven events.
+In 1960, Beauchamp raced for Holman-Moody and Dale Swanson in eleven events.
 He won his second and final NASCAR race that year in a 400-mile event at Nashville Speedway USA.
 Beauchamp and Petty were involved in an accident at the 1961 Daytona 500 Qualifier #2.
 Leader Banjo Matthews lost control of his car, spinning in front of the field.
 Petty and Beauchamp's cars sailed out of turn four and landed outside of the racetrack.
 It proved to be Beauchamp's last NASCAR race; though he only suffered head and back injuries.

 In 1966, Beauchamp was the track champion in Peoria, Illinois.